Israeli operatives killed al Qaeda’s No. 2 leader in Iran in August - New York Times

 Masri had been in Iran’s “custody” since 2003 but had been living freely in an upscale suburb of Tehran since 2015, the Times cited unnamed U.S. intelligence officials as saying.

-U.S. counterterrorism officials believe Iran, also a U.S. enemy, may have let them live there to conduct operations against U.S. targets, the Times said.
+U.S. counterterrorism officials believe Iran, also a U.S. enemy, may have let him live there to conduct operations against U.S. targets, the Times said.

 It was not immediately known what, if any, impact Masri’s death has had on al Qaeda’s activities.
 Even as it has lost senior leaders in the nearly two decades since the attacks on New York and Washington, it has maintained active affiliates from the Middle East to Afghanistan to West Africa.

+The report of al-Masri’s killing comes weeks after the killing of two other senior al Qaeda leaders in Afghanistan by local security forces.

+In October, Afghan security forces killed Abu Muhsin al-Masri, another person on the FBI’s terrorist list, while the Afghan government this month announced that it had killed yet another senior al Qaeda commander.

-Reporting By Matt Spetalnick and Mark Hosenball; Editing by Leslie Adler and Sonya Hepinstall
+Reporting by Matt Spetalnick and Mark Hosenball in Washington; Additional reporting by Hamid Shalizi in Kabul and by the Dubai newsroom; Editing by Leslie Adler, Sonya Hepinstall and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.